Zelle vs. Venmo

 -

-Use a unique and fairly long (15 characters or more) password for your bank account.
+Use a unique and fairly long password (15 characters or more) for your bank account.
 Never reuse previous passwords!
 Use the password saving feature in your browser.

 -